 If the work is completed within the designated time period agreed upon by the instructor and student, the Incomplete will be changed to the earned grade on the student's official transcript with the notation of an asterisk indicating the work was completed after the end of that term.
 A course in which a student received a grade of Incomplete will be noted with an asterisk on the student's official transcript when the final grade is recorded.
 If the work is not completed within the designated time period, the grade of Incomplete will automatically be converted to an F or U/X depending on the grade structure of the course.
-If a time frame is not specified it is one year from the conclusion of the course.
+The maximum time period allowed is one year from when the course was attempted (i.e. if course was attempted in Spring 2018, the student has at maximum until the last day of exams Spring 2019).
+If a deadline is not entered, this will serve as the default deadline.